linminhtoo/that_one/README.md

 which uses the GPT-2 finetuned tokenizer (GPT-2 tokenizer + ```<BOS>```, ```<EOS>```, ```<PAD>``` tokens).
 You only need to re-run this script if you use a different tokenizer, or wish to augment the existing list of bad words.
 If you change the name of the ```data/bad_tokens.txt``` file, you will need to modify line 12 of ```generate.py```

-## Credits
+## Credits <br>
-Base code was adapted from [this Towards Data Science article](https://towardsdatascience.com/generate-fresh-movie-stories-for-your-favorite-genre-with-deep-learning-143da14b29d6)
+Fine-tuning & generation code were mostly standard [HuggingFace](https://huggingface.co/transformers/) templates.
+We also referenced the code from [this Towards Data Science article](https://towardsdatascience.com/generate-fresh-movie-stories-for-your-favorite-genre-with-deep-learning-143da14b29d6).
+All other code, such as scraping & filtering bad words, were written from scratch.

 367 children's stories were scraped from two websites:
 - [Tonight Bedtime Story](https://www.tonightsbedtimestory.com/stories/)